tech-pw/pw-redis/README.md

 ### Problem at PhysicsWallah

 At PhysicsWallah, we needed an efficient way to handle Redis Cluster commands when multiple Redis nodes were involved.
-The standard Redis pipeline approach didn't take slot distribution into account, leading to inefficiencies and complexity.
+The standard ioredis pipeline approach didn't take slot distribution into account, leading to inefficiencies and complexity.
 We developed this library to:

-- Simplify the execution of multiple Redis commands across a Redis Cluster.
+- Enables the execution of Redis pipeline commands across a Redis Cluster.
 - Maintain the order of results while executing commands in parallel.
 - Make our Redis Cluster usage more efficient and less error-prone.